justindbk/ceda/README.md

-# ceda
+# CEDA
-California Elections Data Archive, hand-checked for accuracy with fixes
+This repository compiles the yearly California Elections Data Archive (CEDA) files into one large composite file for all available years, and provides fixes for accuracy that resulted from hand-checking done by the authors and contributors.